KashifRehmanPK/KashifRehmanPK/README.md

   - *Description:*
     - *This is a prayer reminder app.
 This app contains many features like Tasbeeh counter, Kalmas, Islamic Stories, Masnoon Duain, Compass, etc.*
+  - *Problem It Solves:*
+    - *This app  ensures you never miss a prayer by sending reminders whenever it is prayer time (five times a day).*
   - *Skills:*
     - *Java, Retrofit, Glide, Git, MVC, XML, Firebase Firestore/Crashlytics/Analytics, Map Location Service*
   - *Link:*